mianasbat/Linux/commonly_used_linux_commands.md

 1. To see information about the user.
    ```
    finger
-   # To see information about the current user
+   # To see information about the current user, login time etc
    finger $(whoami)
    ```
 1. To schedule any process.